what is cascara?

 At Finca Kilimanjaro, coffee cherries are separated from the seeds and left whole.
 The whole cherries are washed clean, which removes some additional pulp from the husk.
 The cherries are then sent to dry on raised beds before being packaged for shipment.

-Cascara is still a new introduction to the United States, but an exciting piece of the Specialty Coffee experience.
+When we introduced Cascara Tea in 2013, we knew it might be a head scratcher.
+While still a fairly new introduction to the United States, it's an exciting piece of the Specialty Coffee experience.
 Brewed hot or cold, Cascara is a super interesting way to enjoy another delicious part of a plant of which we have all grown quite fond.